-If an agency where an individual would like to complete practicum does not appear on the main campus approved list, the designated Practicum Coordinator must be contacted at least five months prior to any semester, so that the possibility of arranging a new placement can be determined.
+If an agency where an individual would like to complete practicum does not appear on the approved list, the designated Practicum Coordinator must be contacted at least five months prior to any semester, so that the possibility of arranging a new placement can be determined.

 For regional campus students, practicum and internship schedules are a departure from the intensive weekend format.
 The practicum and internship seminars typically will be held on evenings during the week.
 In the field-based format, practicum/internship is scheduled only once during the curriculum for each cluster, and typically after a minimum of 10 courses have been scheduled.
-Currently, Practicum is scheduled to begin in the fall semester, with Internship following in the winter and summer semesters.
+Currently, for students in the standard pace, Practicum is scheduled to begin in the fall semester, with Internship following in the winter and summer semesters.
+For students in the accelerated pace, Practicum is scheduled to begin in the summer and fall semesters.
 Each site has a local Practicum Coordinator who assists in all arrangements for site placements.
-Please be advised that during practicum/internship, students typically are also enrolled in regularly scheduled weekend classes.
+Please be advised that during practicum/internship, students typically are also enrolled in regularly scheduled classes.

 For online students, practicum and internship schedules are a departure from the asynchronous format.
 Students will be required to register for a section and be available for the live, synchronous class via Canvas during the posted class meeting times.
-Sections meet during the week at varying times, as listed in WebSTAR.
+Sections meet during the week at varying times, as listed in Self Service Banner/WebSTAR.